kpwydra/dc-magnetic-data-calculator/README-dev.md

 ## 4. Processing of magnetic data <a id="processing-of-magnetic-data"></a>

 > [!IMPORTANT]
 > Molar magnetic susceptibility &chi;<sub>mol</sub> is not a quantity that we directly obtain from magnetic measurements and it must be determined.
-In general, there are two types of measurements commonly performed to investigate the magnetic properties of a sample:
+In general, there are two types of measurements commonly performed to investigate the magnetic properties of a sample [<a href="#ref1">5</a>]:
 >
 > 1) **Temperature-dependent magnetization measurement**
 >    - The magnetization is acquired over a temperature range, typically 2–300 K. During the measurement, a constant external magnetic field is applied.